jaaphuls/TrafficControlBoys/README.md

 ![State-space formulas](https://user-images.githubusercontent.com/117074945/216120687-4053e0e8-6c7a-4aa4-b5cd-e942caf0519f.png)

 In our case, "Order" actually means the positions on the game board.
 These properties are of course important, so the first answer is "Yes".
 The second question seems a bit more difficult to answer, but for us, this question actually means: "Are vehicles allowed to have been in the same place?"

-This is therefore also a "Yes", because when a parking space is available, a car may be moved there, even if this space has been occupied before.
+The answer to the second question is therefore also a "Yes", because when a parking space is available, a car may be moved there, even if this space has been occupied before.

-This together means that the general formula to be used is:  ${n}^{r}$
+This together means that the general formula to be used is:  ${n}^{r}$ In this formula, $n$ would correspond to the number of choices a vehicle can make, in other words, the number of positions it can be moved to.
+This number is raised to the exponent r, which corresponds to the total amount of vehicles that could make a move.

 ## Auteurs
 - David van Hulst